alpine-docker/helm/README.md

 1. Versions 3.5.4 and 3.6.0-rc.1 have been manually pushed with support for multi-arch images.
 2. Older versions will not be updated to support multi-arch images.
-3. Newer versions going forward will support multi-arch images, including: --platform linux/amd64,linux/arm/v7,linux/arm64/v8,linux/arm/v6,linux/ppc64le,linux/s390x.
+3. Newer versions going forward will support multi-arch images, including: `--platform linux/amd64,linux/arm/v7,linux/arm64/v8,linux/arm/v6,linux/ppc64le,linux/s390x`.
 4. I do not support other architectures besides amd64 since I do not have the necessary environments to test them.
 If you experience any issues with other platforms, please raise a PR to fix it.
 5. There is no difference in running `docker pull` and `docker run` commands with multi-arch docker images; you can run them as normal.
 For example, if you need to pull an image from arm64 (such as the new Mac M1 chip), you can run `docker pull alpine/helm:3.5.4` to get the image directly.
 Remember to specify the desired version number.